 Scarab beetles are large, brightly colored beetles with lamellated tips on their antennae.
 Asiatic garden beetles, Oriental beetles and Japanese beetles feed on herbaceous perennials, annuals, woody ornamentals, and vegetables.
-Their fleshly legless larvae, 'white grubs' develop on the roots of many different plants.
-The identification of the particular grub species is important because the effectiveness of chemical and biological controls varies according to species.
-Species can be identified by the pattern of hairs (raster) on the tip of the rear end of the grubs.
+Their fleshly larvae, 'white grubs" develop on the roots of many different plants.
+The identification of the particular grub species is important because the effectiveness of chemical and biological controls varies according to specie.
+The pattern of hairs (raster) on the tip of the rear end of the grubs is used to identify the species.

-Asiatic garden beetle adults (Maladera castanea) are about 3/8 inch long and cinnamon-brown in color.
+Asiatic garden beetle adults (Maladera formosae) are about 3/8-inch-long and cinnamon-brown in color.
 Asiatic garden beetles feed at night on Aquilegia, Aster, Chrysanthemum, Dahlia, Delphinium, Helianthus, Heuchera, Phlox, Physostegia, Rosa, Rudbeckia, Salvia and Zinnia.
 They can also feed upon basil in the garden.

 Their nighttime feeding causes c-shaped notches on the edges of leaves.
 During the day, adults burrow into mulch or soil or under pots.
 Immature white grubs feed on the roots of grasses and flowering plants.

-Asiatic garden beetles overwinter as grubs in the soil and adults emerge the following summer (mid-July to mid-August).
-There is one generation a year.
-Apply contact insecticides against adults; however, repeat applications may be needed.
-Manage grubs in grassy areas.
+- Asiatic garden beetles overwinter as grubs in the soil - Adults emerge the following summer (early July to mid-August). - There is one generation a year.